 Statistical analysis

 Means of parametric data were compared with a student’s t test or with ANOVA followed by Tukey HSD post hoc test for multiple comparisons.
 When necessary, log or square root transformation was applied to correct skewed distributions in order to satisfy the assumptions of parametric tests.
 Non-parametric data were analyzed with the Mann-Whitney U test or, for multiple comparisons, the Kruskal Wallis test followed by the Dunn test.
 Dose response curves and repeated measures were assessed by two-way ANOVA and, if different treatments were applied, ANCOVA followed by Tukey HSD for multiple comparisons.
 Statistical analysis was performed using either R or GraphPad Prism software.
 Data shown as box and whisker blot.
 Box extends from the 25th to 75th percentiles.
-Line represents the median. p values <0.05 were considered significant. *=p<0.05; **=p<0.005; ***=p<0.0005, ****=p<0.0001
+Error lines represent max to min points.
+P values <0.05 were considered significant.

 References